Give us your bad language

 You can enter a document or webpage from any New Zealand business or government organisation for these awards.

-The People’s Choice – Best Plain English Communication award honours the most outstanding example of a really clear and helpful plain English document or webpage.
+The People’s Choice – Best Plain English Communication award honours the most outstanding example of a plain English document or webpage.

 The People’s Choice – Worst “Brainstrain” award goes to the document or webpage most notable for confusing and dumbfounding its target audience with jargon and waffle.

-The WriteMark New Zealand Plain English Awards aim to bring plain English into common use in New Zealand.
+The Plain English Awards aim to bring plain English into common use in New Zealand.
 Entries are judged by a panel of plain English specialists and advocates.

-Entries for this year’s Plain English Awards close on 31 August.
-To enter, visit plainenglishawards.org.nz.
+Entries for this year’s Plain English Awards close on 30 August.
+To make a nomination, visit plainenglishawards.org.nz.